 One of the most acclaimed and accomplished keyboard artists ever, Keith Emerson is probably best known for his work with the Nice, which created rock arrangements of classical music pieces.
 He was also part of Emerson, Lake & Palmer (ELP), one of the most famous progressive rock groups of the 1970s.

-Emerson, and consequently ELP’s music, combined their compositions with classical pieces adopted into rock music.
-He also found much success in a solo career, writing his own music and composing soundtracks for feature films.
+Emerson, and consequently ELP’s music, combined their rock compositions with classical pieces.
+He also found success with a solo career, writing his own music and composing soundtracks for feature films.
 He is best known for using Hammond organs, and even pipe organs on occasion, during his performances.

-A few times during the 90s and early 2000s, Emerson rejoined ELP for a few more albums and tours, though Emerson finished his career as a solo artist.
+During the ’90s and early 2000s, Emerson rejoined ELP for a few more albums and tours, though Emerson finished his career as a solo artist.
 Many critics cite him for helping to bring classical music to the masses.

-Trivia Facts: Actor Kevin Eldon played Emerson as a Roman slave who defeats his enemies using the power of progressive rock on the UK television series Big Train.
-An comic strip in the Cambridge student newspaper Lachesis features a character based on Emerson’s on-stage antics.
+Trivia: Actor Kevin Eldon played Emerson as a Roman slave who defeats his enemies using the power of progressive rock on the UK television series Big Train.

 Associated Acts: Miles Davis, Return to Forever

-Chick Corea has created several jazz standards, including “Spain,” “La Fiesta,” and “Windows,” to name a few.
-He has won twenty-three Grammy Awards but has been nominated over sixty times.
-The late 60s saw the birth of jazz fusion, which he and Miles Davis’ contributed to.
+Chick Corea has composed several jazz standards, including “Spain”, “La Fiesta”, and “Windows”, to name a few.
+He has won 23 Grammy Awards but has been nominated over 60 times.
+The late ’60s saw the birth of jazz fusion, which he and Miles Davis contributed to.
 Along with artists like McCoy Tyner, Keith Jarrett, and Herbie Hancock, he is considered a great piano voice in jazz.

 Corea is unique for using a ring modulator to process the output of his electric piano.
-Sometimes even, he reached in and plucked the piano strings himself.
+He would sometimes even reach in and pluck the piano strings himself.
 His Return to Forever band used both acoustic and electronic instrumentation and drew more on Latin American sounds than rock.

-Corea also made several collaborations throughout his career, most notably with pianist Herbie Hancock.
-Later on, they adopted a dueling piano format in their duet concerts, playing each other’s compositions and even improvising music.
+Corea has collaborated with many artists throughout his career, most notably with pianist Herbie Hancock.
+Later on, they adopted a dueling-piano format when performing together, playing each other’s compositions and even improvising music.

-Trivia Facts: Like a few other popular keyboard players, Corea spent six months at the Juilliard School of Music before dropping out to pursue his career.
+Trivia: Like a few other popular keyboard players, Corea spent time—six months, to be exact—at the Juilliard School of Music before dropping out to pursue his career.
 He and Tom Cruise are also among the most famous Scientologists in the world, even crediting the practice with most of his creative inspiration.

 #4 – Stevie Wonder